Council of Liubech

+The Council of Liubech or Lyubech, also known as the Liubech Conference, (Note: Любечский съезд; Лю́бецький з'їзд.) was one of the best documented princely meetings in Kievan Rus' that took place in Liubech on October 19, 1097.
+The council ended the Chernigov war of succession (1093–1097) between Sviatopolk II and Vladimir II Monomakh against Oleg I of Chernigov, who fought for the heritage of their father, Sviatoslav II.

+History

-The council, initiated by Vladimir Monomakh, brought together Sviatopolk II, Vasylko Rostyslavych, Davyd Sviatoslavich, Oleg I, and other Rus' princes.
-It aimed to stop the Chernigov war of succession, to pacify the people, and to present a unified front against the Polovtsy (Cumans).
+The council, initiated by Vladimir Monomakh, brought together Sviatopolk II, Vasilko Rostislavich, Davyd Sviatoslavich, Oleg I of Chernigov, and other princes.
+It aimed to stop the Chernigov war of succession, to pacify the people, and to present a unified front against the Cumans.
 It resulted in the division of Kievan Rus' among the princes, letting their immediate families inherit them.
-This broke a rota system (lestvichnoe pravo) that had been followed in Kievan Rus' for two centuries which saw the oldest son take the throne and was ruled by a succession of the eldest.
+This broke a rota system (lestvichnoe pravo) that had been followed in Kievan Rus' for two centuries, which saw the oldest son take the throne and was ruled by a succession of the eldest.
 Further, rulership of certain regions were never stable but shifted gradually upwards.

 As a result, each prince within Kievan Rus’ was given his principality as patrimonial domain.

 Following the conference in the second-quarter of the 12th century, historical chronicles began mentioning local princes as the growing issue became the regularization of relations between local princes and their individual clan estates, or principalities.